Electronic Data Security

 Computing resource(s) - all devices (including, but not limited to, personal computers, laptops, USB keys, PDAs, and Smart phones) which are used to access, process, or store University data.
-Computing resources may be University- or user-owned; single- or multi-user; individually assigned or shared; stand-alone or networked; stationary or mobile.
+Computing resources are those used for University business and may be: single- or multi-user; individually assigned or shared; stand-alone or networked; stationary or mobile.

 Encryption - the conversion of readily comprehended plaintext into encoded ciphertext such that unauthorized users cannot discern its original meaning.

 Least privilege - the principle that each Unit and Authorized User be granted the lowest level of access consistent with the performance of authorized duties.

 Peer-to-peer (P2P) file sharing - any of a number of programs or protocols used to distribute files anonymously.
 Examples include Ares, Bearshare, eMule, Kazaa, and Limewire.

 University funds - funds administered by the University including operating funds, research grant funds and trust funds.

 All Authorized Users have a responsibility to protect Sensitive Electronic Data from unauthorized disclosure, modification, and destruction.
 All Authorized Users and Units shall adhere to this policy, the related standards and the related procedures in the interest of protecting said data.

 Standards for approved security software and configurations shall be set by the Information Technology Services, and periodically revised in response to best practices and emerging technologies.

 Emerging security threats and incidents may require immediate response.
 When such circumstances arise, the Vice-President (Administration and Finance), Vice-President (Grenfell Campus) or Vice-President (Marine Institute), as appropriate, has the authority to revoke an existing standard and/or introduce a new one.

 Use and Disclosure